Example run¶

-This example guides you through running simulations, assuming all requirements are met: the
+This example will guide you through running simulations, assuming that all requirements are met:

-necessary software is installed and user settings are properly configured in manifest.py
+the necessary software is installed and user settings are properly configured in the manifest.py

 In this section: